Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Introduction

-With the study of CLM in power systems, we demonstrate a significant improvement of 58.6\% in parameter estimation accuracy with the increase of conditioned fault events.
-Compared with the existing RL- and SL-based methods, \thename achieves the most precise prediction of system responses under various fault events, without requiring repeated simulations.
-Beyond power system modeling, this approach can be extended to mitigate the parameter non-uniqueness challenge in diverse dynamical systems, leveraging its data-driven nature, and probabilistic inference with the ability to handle multiple conditional observations.
-This generality, along with substantial improvements over existing methods, suggests that \thename could become a valuable tool for solving complex parameter identification problems across scientific disciplines.
+With the study of CLM in power systems, we demonstrate a 58.6\% reduction in parameter estimation error with the increase of conditioned fault events.
+Comprehensive comparison with existing RL- and SL-based methods and the modern inference baselines demonstrates that JCDI shows superior performance in addressing parameter non-identifiability, producing probabilistic solutions that achieve high accuracy in both parameter estimation and dynamic response prediction -- without requiring repeated simulations.
+Beyond power system modeling, this approach can be extended to mitigate the parameter non-uniqueness challenge in diverse dynamical systems, leveraging its data-driven nature and probabilistic inference with the ability to handle multiple conditional observations.
+This generality, coupled with substantial improvements over existing methods, suggests that \thename could become a valuable tool for solving complex parameter identification problems across scientific disciplines.